rapid7/metasploit-framework/documentation/modules/post/windows/manage/dell_memory_protect.md

    ----                ---------------  --------  -----------
-   DRIVER_PATH                          yes       The path containing the driver inf, cat, and sys (and coinstaller) ENABLE_MEM_PROTECT  false            yes       Enable or disable memory protection PID                                  yes       The targetted process SESSION                              yes       The session to run this module on
+   DRIVER_PATH                          yes       The path containing the driver inf, cat, and sys (and coinstaller) ENABLE_MEM_PROTECT  false            yes       Enable or disable memory protection PID                                  yes       The targeted process SESSION                              yes       The session to run this module on

 msf6 post(windows/manage/dell_memory_protect) > set SESSION 1